 Head lice alarm?

-Head lice have nothing to do with cleanliness and can be treated well
+Head lice have nothing to do with cleanliness and are easy to treat

-They are annoying, but not dangerous and unfortunately they make work: head lice.
-They do not transmit diseases, just do not disappear on their own.
-But do not panic!
+They are annoying, but not dangerous and unfortunately they are a nuisance: head lice.
+They don't transmit diseases, they just don't disappear on their own.
+But don't panic!
 The pests can be effectively combated.
 It takes a little time, patience and the right tools.

 Where do head lice come from?

 Head lice have nothing to do with personal cleanliness.
-Anyone can get them and no one has to be ashamed of it.
+Anyone can get them and nobody has to be ashamed of them.
 They especially like to nest in places where children play closely together.
-Head lice sit in the hair and transfer crawling from head to head.
-There they also remain, they do not infest the whole body.
+Head lice sit in the hair and crawl from head to head.
+They stay there and do not infest the whole body.

 How do I recognize head lice?

-Head lice are tiny and not immediately visible.
-If your child is scratching their head frequently and complaining of itching, then control is in order.
-If you discover some of the tiny creatures, work is coming your way.
+Head lice are tiny and cannot be seen straight away.
+If your child frequently scratches their head and complains of itching, it's time to check.
+If you discover some of the tiny creatures, you have work to do.

 What to do now?

-Important: Inform immediately the daycare center and other parents with whose children your daughter or son had contact in the past days.
-There is even a duty for you to report to the daycare center.
+Important: Inform the daycare center and other parents whose children your daughter or son has had contact with in the past few days immediately.
+You are even obliged to notify the daycare center.

-For treatment, you do not necessarily have to visit a doctor's office.
-With normal shampoo but you do not get rid of head lice.
-Also home remedies such as mayonnaise, cooking oil or vinegar usually do not work reliably.
-Get a lice remedy and a lice comb at the pharmacy.
-If you get a pediatrician's prescription, your health insurance will cover the cost.
-If your affected child is still in infancy or toddler age, better get medical advice for treatment.
+You do not necessarily have to visit a doctor's surgery for treatment.
+However, you cannot get rid of head lice with normal shampoo.
+Home remedies such as mayonnaise, cooking oil or vinegar do not usually work reliably either.
+Get a lice repellent and a lice comb from the pharmacy.
+If you get a prescription from a pediatrician, your health insurance will cover the costs.
+If your affected child is still an infant or toddler, it is better to seek medical advice for treatment.

 How does the treatment proceed?

-Proceed according to the instructions for use.
-Leave on, then add conditioner, but do not rinse.
+Pursue the instructions for use.
+Leave the product to work in, then add a conditioner, but do not rinse it out.
 Comb out the wet hair strand by strand.
-This may take a little time in some circumstances.
-You can let your child listen to a CD on the side, for example, to keep him or her patient.
-After each combing, wipe out the lice comb on a paper towel.
+This may take some time.
+You can let your child listen to a CD, for example, to keep them patient.
+After each combing, wipe out the lice comb on a piece of kitchen paper.
 If you find head lice there, comb out the affected strand again.

-Over two weeks, comb out the hair just as thoroughly every four days.
-Between the eighth and tenth day, apply the lice remedy one more time.
-You will find the appropriate indication in the instructions for use.
-As long as your child is not free of head lice, he or she must not attend the daycare center.
+Comb out the hair just as thoroughly every four days for two weeks.
+Apply the lice treatment again between the eighth and tenth day.
+You will find the relevant instructions in the instructions for use.
+As long as your child is not free of head lice, he or she must not attend daycare.

-Some daycare centers require a doctor's note that the head lice infestation has been successfully treated before the child can return to the facility.
-Your pediatrician can provide you with an appropriate certificate if needed.
+Some daycare centers require a medical certificate stating that the head lice infestation has been successfully treated before the child can return to the facility.
+Your pediatrician can provide you with a corresponding certificate if required.

-Head lice survive outside the hair only a few days.
-Nevertheless, you should wash worn clothes, bed linen and towels at 60 degrees.
+Head lice only survive outside the hair for a few days.
+Nevertheless, you should wash worn clothing, bed linen and towels at 60 degrees.
 Clean brushes and combs, examine cuddly toys thoroughly.
 If necessary, also wash

-these or put them packed in the freezer cooler.
-Vacuum carpets and upholstery covers.
+them or put them packed in the freezer.
+Vacuum carpets and upholstery.